Peace loving Lums of Planet Blog,

 Other news in my time away from the lum.
 A number of London tourist attractions have been visited in the last few weeks, here's my very brief and too quickly formed opinion of them.

-- Imperial War Museum, this was very good, at times I felt like I was in an airfix diarama, big tanks, planes and guns all with history and stories behind them.
+- Imperial War Museum, this was very good, at times I felt like I was in a big airfix diarama, big tanks, planes and guns all with history and stories behind them.
 If we keep having wars though they will need to build an extension.
 8/10

 That's all from this edition of Visit London.